 Who doesn’t love a royal baby?
-While the royal women giving birth might change, the level of public interest does not – from the crowds who thronged to welcome Princess Anne in the world in 1950, to those awaiting news of the first child of Meghan Markle and Prince Harry, due any week now.
+While the royal women giving birth might change, the level of public interest does not – from the crowds who thronged to welcome Princess Anne in the world in 1950, to those awaiting today’s news – that Meghan Markle and Prince Harry have welcomed their first child into the world.

 Princes and princesses were traditionally born in royal residences – as avid viewers of The Crown will know.
 Queen Elizabeth II was born in the London home of her maternal grandparents in Mayfair – and when she was ready to start a family, children were born in Buckingham Palace.
 A royal-style home birth, you could say – which of course, they made fit for a Queen.

 Royal mothers would bring in doctors and midwives for the birth, setting up makeshift maternity wards in the palace.
 Queen Elizabeth gave birth to Princes Charles, Andrew, and Edward in what was called the Belgian Suite according to the Telegraph, which had been “specially converted into a temporary maternity unit for the purpose”.

 Before Princes Charles was born in 1948, royal births used to require a witness – so the British home secretary would attend to “verify” the event.
 This tradition was (perhaps unsuprisingly!) abandoned as the Queen requested greater privacy.

 Her second child, Princess Anne, was born in Clarence House, where the royal family lived between 1949 and 1953 while Buckingham Palace was renovated following damage during World War II.
 Public interest was huge – on 12 August 1950, well-wishers waited outside Clarence House, in London, to await the news.